For more local adult education opportunities, please visit the Bay View Association website.

 Completed fishies will be available for pick-up at the college several days later and ready for hanging.
 Shipping is available.

 Additional information for students: There is no supply list for students.
 Though participants won’t be cutting or breaking glass, eye protection is available in the glassroom, The instructor will provide safety guidelines and support for proper handling of glass.
 Please dress for work and wear closed-toe shoes.
-Aprons will be on-hand.
 Questions?
 Students may contact the instructor anytime at midwestartist@msn.com or (260) 667-8719

 No drop ins.
 At the latest, students must register prior to the day of class and should arrive on time for class, so as to receive adequate instruction.